manhas1234/Cyclistic_bike_case_study/README.md

   Now our data has been cleaned and well processed for analysis.

   # Analysis
-  Data frame has been converted to csv files for analysis and analysis has been done in tableau public .
+.

   # Share phase
-  link are [here](https://public.tableau.com/app/profile/sumit.manhas7726/viz/Divvy_bike_share2021/Dashboard1)
+  Visulaization of data has been prepared in Tableau link are [here](https://public.tableau.com/app/profile/sumit.manhas7726/viz/Divvy_bike_share2021/Dashboard1)